knative/serving/install/CONFIG.md

 ## Serving multiple domains:

 Different domain suffixes can be configured based on the route labels.
-In order to do this, update the config map named "ela-config" in the namespace "ela-system".
+In order to do this, update the config map named `ela-config` in the namespace `ela-system`.

 In that config map, each entry maps a domain name to an equality-based label selector.
 If your route has labels that meet all requirement of the selector it